joneavila/dissatisfaction-models/README.md

 1. Clone this repo or download it as a ZIP and extract.
 1. Download [The UTEP Corpus of Dissatisfaction in Spoken Dialog](https://github.com/joneavila/utep-dissatisfaction-corpus).
-Place the `calls` folder and `call-log.xlsx` in the root of this project.
+Place the `calls` folder, `annotations` folder, and `call-log.xlsx` in the root of this project.
 1. Download [Midlevel Prosodic Features Toolkit](https://github.com/nigelgward/midlevel).
 Place the `midlevel-master` folder in the root of this project.
 1. Open this project